p2sr/SourceAutoRecord/docs/p2tas.md

 SAR's TAS environment includes a set of automation tools (like autojump, autoaim or autostrafer) that calculate complex input sequences based on real-time state of the game.
 In order for them to work, SAR injects into additional game functions to read player's state properly, as they're not yet available at the input fetching stage.

 Because of that, two distinct playback modes exist:
 - **Tools playback** -  scripts are processed with all tools specified in the script.
 This is a default playback mode and should be used in a creation process of a TAS script.
-It is not guaranteed to procude fully legitimate gameplay.
+It is not guaranteed to produce fully legitimate gameplay.
 By default, tools playback should produce a raw script, automatically saved as a file with `_raw.p2tas` suffix.

 - **Raw playback** - only pre-calculated inputs are interpreted with no tools processing.
 Every script with `_raw.p2tas` suffix is expected to be a raw script and will be played as such.
 Raw scripts are guaranteed to produce legitimate gameplay, as they're not using any other extra input injection methods other than the virtual controller, so they should be used for final verification and demo recording.